Raise your hand if…

 - When we eat crappy foods, our body doesn’t get nourished with the vitamins, minerals and phytochemicals it needs to thrive and protect us.
-So, our brain sends us signals in the form of hunger in the hopes that we will eat something that actually nourishes our cells.
-It’s only when we eat nutrient dense food do we become truly satiated.
+So, our brain sends us signals in the form of hunger in the hopes that we’ll eat something that actually nourishes our cells.
+It’s only when we eat nutrient dense food that we’re truly satiated.

-- But by the same token, when eat unhealthy food, our brain also sends us signals to keep eating that food because it releases a shit ton of dopamine, and like we learned earlier, dopamine is part of our internal guidance system, guiding us to procreation.
+- But by the same token, when we eat unhealthy food, our brain also sends us signals to keep eating that food because it releases a shit ton of dopamine and like we learned earlier, dopamine is part of our internal guidance system, guiding us to procreation.

-Can you see why everyone is ass backward and confused when it comes to eating healthy?
+Can you see why everyone is ass backwards and confused when it comes to eating healthy?
 The Standard American Diet has our internal guidance system confused as shit.

 And get this – things start to take a twist when we eat crappy food for an extended period of time.
 Have you ever walked out of a dark “theatre” in the middle of the day (and when I say “theatre” I mean bar) and the light from outside seems almost painfully bright and then 10 minutes later it seems normal?

 Or how about when you first get into a cold pool and after a while it’s not cold anymore?
 It’s not the sunlight that gets dimmer or the water temperature that gets warmer, it’s our nervous system adapting to our environment.